Study load

 Applicants who have experienced educational disadvantage are encouraged to apply for the Special Entry Access Schemes (SEAS).
 Depending on eligibility and your circumstances, a SEAS application may provide support for your course application.

-Year 12 applicants will be ranked based on their ATAR and ATAR Adjustment Factors – e.g. Special Entry Access Scheme (SEAS) and Subject Adjustments.
+Year 12 applicants will be ranked based on their ATAR and ATAR Adjustment Factors – e.g. Special Entry Access Scheme (SEAS) and Unit Adjustments.

 Non-Year 12